SnowflakePowered/vcdiff/README.md

 void DoEncode() {
     using(FileStream output = new FileStream("...some output path", FileMode.Create, FileAccess.Write))
     using(FileStream dict = new FileStream("..dictionary / old file path", FileMode.Open, FileAccess.Read))
-    using(FileStream target = new FileStream("..target data / new data path", FileMode.Open, FileMode.Read)) {
+    using(FileStream target = new FileStream("..target data / new data path", FileMode.Open, FileAccess.Read)) {
         VcEncoder coder = new VcEncoder(dict, target, output);
         VCDiffResult result = coder.Encode(); //encodes with no checksum and not interleaved if(result != VCDiffResult.SUCCESS) {